-We've all done it.
-When renewing our car insurance, we know that we can go to comparison websites, fill in our details and find more affordable quotes.
-But we renew at a higher price with our current insurer because it's easier.
+We've all done it with a contract at some point in our lives.
+When renewing car insurance, we know that we can go to comparison websites, fill in our details and find more affordable quotes.
+But sometimes we're just too busy, and renew at a higher price with our current insurer because it's easier.

 Some organisations choose to renew because they're scared of what Oracle might do.
+Trying to negotiate out of a ULA is as an unwanted challenge compared to a simple renewal.

-This particular renewal has the capacity to drain your budget and damage your IT strategy.
-That's why you need to get out of your ULA...
+Unfortunately, this particular renewal has the capacity to drain your budget and damage your IT strategy.
+That's why you need to get out of your ULA.